silsha/STORJ-MoneyMoney/README.md

 ## Extension Setup

-You can get a ~signed~unsigned version of this extension from
+You can get a signed version of this extension from

 * my [GitHub releases page](https://github.com/silsha/STORJ-MoneyMoney/releases/tag/v0.1)